natstar93/natstar93.github.io/_posts/2016-03-02-refactoring.markdown

 ---
 layout: post
-title:  "Render Testing and Debugging on Mobile Devices"
+title:  "Refactoring to ES6 and back again"
-date:   2016-02-02 21:54:17
+date:   2016-03-02 12:50:13
-categories: Testing, Debugging
+categories: Refactoring, JavaScript
 image:
 image-subtitle:
 ---

-Refactoring to ES6

 A couple of ways of refactoring an ES5 setTimeout function.
 It needed to be refactored because my linter (airbnb eslint) didn&#0027;t like it, and because it was the right thing to do.